Tamil Nadu service area

 Evidence-led support

-Travel and stability: Tamil Nadu playbook
+Travel and stability: the Tamil Nadu playbook

 Use either Wi-Fi or mobile data for the full OTP and approval window.
 Avoid switching mid-step.

-Stationary confirmations
+Stationary confirmation

 Evidence-first support